Duduble: United Somali Congress, Somali National Alliance and Jubba Valley Alliance

 Following the outbreak of the Somali Civil War in 1991, the Duduble would primarily operate under the United Somali Congress (USC) and the later Somali National Alliance (SNA) factions.
-The clan would run the SNA's milita wing the SLA in Baidoa.
+The clan would run the SNA's militia wing the SLA in Baidoa.

-The clan would be part of the 11 July 1993, meeting of different sub clans within the SNA that was attempting to end the growing one month long war between the SNA and UNOSOM.
-Participating clans agreed to enter a political dialogue with UNOSOM II to end the conflict.
-The agreement would collapse following the deadly Abdi House raid that was carried out by U.S. forces on behalf of UNOSOM the next day.
+The Duduble would participate in the 11 July 1993, meeting of different sub clans within the SNA that was attempting to end the escalating war between the SNA and UNOSOM.
+Clans present at the meeting, including the Duduble, agreed to enter a political dialogue with UNOSOM II to end the conflict.
+The agreement would collapse following the deadly Bloody Monday raid that was carried out by U.S. forces on behalf of UNOSOM the next day.